cosminadrianpopescu/azul/api.md

 * direction The direction in which to resize

-Resizes an azul pane in the indicated direction.
+Resizes a vesper pane in the indicated direction.
 The resize is done automatically by 5 rows or cols.

 #### disconnect